 For simulation, you can call extrinsic functions from a MATLAB Function block.
 Extrinsic functions are functions that are not supported for C/C++ code generation but which can be dispatched to the MATLAB environment for execution during run time.
 Extrinsic functions execute in the workspace during model simulation.

 For code generation, Simulink Coder attempts to compile all functions in a MATLAB Function block unless you explicitly declare them as extrinsic.
-Extrinsic function calls are elided from generated standalone code, such as standalone C/C++ source code or executable files.
-See Resolution of Function Calls for Code Generation and Declaring MATLAB Functions as Extrinsic Functions.
+Extrinsic function calls are omitted from generated standalone code, such as standalone C/C++ source code or executable files.
+See Resolution of Function Calls for Code Generation and Using the coder.extrinsic Construct.

 From MATLAB Function blocks, you can call functions defined in a Simulink Function block.
 You can call Stateflow® functions when you select the Export Chart Level Functions (Make Global) and Allow exported functions to be called by Simulink check boxes in the chart Properties dialog box.
-To learn more about how to call functions defined in Simulink Function and Stateflow blocks, see Simulink functions: Simulink Function block, exported Stateflow graphical and MATLAB functions.
+To learn more about how to call functions defined in Simulink Function and Stateflow blocks, see Add a Simulink Function to a Model.